What’s my experience with birth control?

 It was 2010 and the IUD was all the rage but, having witnessed two close friends suffer horribly from IUD complications, one a severe uterine infection, the other an ectopic pregnancy, I was forever scared away from that option, hormonal or not.

-Being a nude model, and generally uncomfortable with medical procedures; Norplant was not an option.
+Being a nude model, and generally uncomfortable with sub-dermal things Norplant was not an option.

 The diaphragm and cervical cap were suggested but between still being uncomfortable making (or receiving) contact near or around my cervix after a traumatic colposcopy, as well as enjoying spontaneous and adventurous sex-sploits (like that one time in the snow against a tree after biking around Crater Lake), neither of those seemed to be a good match.

 Ultimately a progesterone based daily pill was decided upon.